awpala/my-omscs-notes/cs-6200/08-P3L2-memory-management.md

 | Not all parts/memory are needed at once | Toy orders are completed in stages, and not all toy orders are completed at the same time (e.g., teddy bears may require fabric and threads vs. other toys requiring wooden parts, etc.) | Executing tasks/processes on a computing system only operate on a ***subset*** of the entire memory at any given time, and therefore do not require *all* of the memory simultaneously (i.e., some subset of the memory state can be brought in/out of memory at any given time to meet the demands of the currently executing task) |
 | The process is optimized for achieving high performance | Reduce the wait time for parts (i.e., reduce the time required to move the parts in/out of containers) in order to make more toys | Reduce the time to **access** state in memory (i.e., transferring state from main memory to/from memory pages and segments) in order to improve performance (i.e., to achieve ***faster*** memory access) |

-To achieve performance improvements with respect to memory access optimization, operating systems' memory management subsystems rely on **hardware support**,e.g., **translation lookaside buffers (TLBs)**, caches, and **software algorithms** (e.g., for pages, for memory allocation, etc.).
+To achieve performance improvements with respect to memory access optimization, operating systems' memory management subsystems rely on **hardware support**,e.g., **translation look-aside buffers (TLBs)**, caches, and **software algorithms** (e.g., for pages, for memory allocation, etc.).

 ## 3-4.
 Memory Management